polca/premise/docs/transform.rst

 ecoinvent).
 This is not ideal as it supposes that future country-specific production volumes will remain the same in respect to one another.

+High voltage regional markets for aluminium smelters
+____________________________________________________

+Aluminium production is a significant consumer of electricity.
+In the ecoinvent database, aluminium smelters are represented by specific electricity markets.
+Conversely, Integrated Assessment Models (IAM) scenarios aggregate the electricity consumption of aluminium smelters with that of other electricity consumers.

+To improve accuracy, it is necessary to align the electricity markets of aluminium producers with regional electricity markets.
+However, certain aluminium electricity markets have already achieved substantial decarbonization, primarily due to the use of hydroelectric power in some smelters.

+Therefore, premise integrates aluminium smelters into regional electricity markets only for those regions that have not yet undergone significant decarbonization.
+The regions affected are:

+* Rest of World (RoW)
+* IAI Area, Africa
+* China (CN)
+* IAI Area, South America
+* United Nations Oceania (UN-OCEANIA)
+* IAI Area, Asia excluding China and Gulf Cooperation Council (GCC)
+* IAI Area, Gulf Cooperation Council (GCC)

+Meanwhile, premise maintains the current decarbonized electricity markets for aluminium smelters in the following regions:

+* IAI Area, Russia & Rest of Europe excluding EU27 & EFTA
+* Canada (CA)
+* IAI Area, EU27 & EFTA

+Although the future development of aluminium-specific electricity markets remains uncertain, it is reasonable to hypothesize that these markets will follow the decarbonization trends of their respective regions.
+Consequently, aligning the carbon-intensive electricity markets of aluminium smelters with regional electricity markets is likely more accurate than retaining the current setup.

+In fact, such approach has been used by the International Aluminium Industry association itself, in their Aluminium Sector Greenhouse Gas Pathways to 2050 Roadmap_, where they connected the electricity consumption of aluminium smelters to future regional mixes defined by the International Energy Agency (IEA).

+.. _IAI Beyond 2 Degrees Aluminium Roadmap: https://international-aluminium.org/resource/aluminium-sector-greenhouse-gas-pathways-to-2050-2021/

 Storage
 -------